timothymiller/full-stack-2019/README.md

 # MERN + Ant Design + GraphQL + Next.js Production Template

 Deploying web apps to production is hard.
-This is a template containing optimal defaults for web apps integrating MongoDB, Express, React, & Node.js, otherwise known as the MERN stack.
+This GPLv3-licensed open source template contains optimal defaults for web apps integrating MongoDB, Express, React, & Node.js, otherwise known as the MERN stack.

+This template improves upon a pure MERN stack by including nice-to-have technologies, such as Ant Design, GraphQL, TypeScript, LESS, and JSX in Markdown.
+I include some example components demonstrating how the frontend & backend interact, following best practices in a serverless enviornment.

 I use this template as a starting point for all my web apps.
-I include some example components demonstrating how the backend & frontend interact interact in a serverless enviornment, including frameworks, such as MongoDB, GraphQL, TypeScript, and JSX in Markdown.
+If this template helps you, please consider [leaving me an endorsement on LinkedIn](https://www.linkedin.com/in/timothymillerdev/).

 ## :wrench: How to setup